depicted-candela/TransitionalSQL/13_performanceSymphony/README.md

 <h3 id="section1sub1">The Cost-Based Optimizer (CBO)</h3>
 <p>
     The <strong>Cost-Based Optimizer</strong> is the <strong>Guiding Intelligence</strong> of Oracle's query execution.
 Its singular goal is to find the lowest-cost execution plan, a true mission of art.
-A plan's "cost" is an internal, unit-less number representing the estimated resources (I/O, CPU) that must be lent.
+A plan's <em>cost</em>is an internal, unit-less number representing the estimated resources (I/O, CPU) that must be lent.
 The CBO evaluates multiple strategies—different join methods, join orders, and access paths—and then picks the one it calculates as the cheapest, an outcome that is heaven-sent.
 </p>

 <h3 id="section1sub2">Query Tuning Considerations</h3>
 <ul>
     <li>
-        <strong>SARGable Predicates:</strong> A "Searchable Argument" creates a <strong>Grounded Bridge</strong> from your query to an index.
+        <strong>SARGable Predicates:</strong> A <em>Searchable Argument</em>creates a <strong>Grounded Bridge</strong> from your query to an index.
 The core principle, which you know from PostgreSQL, is to avoid applying functions to indexed columns—a cardinal sin.
 Instead of <code>TRUNC(hireDate) = '2023-01-01'</code>, you define a clear date range.
-This simple change is the a-b-c that can mean the difference between a `TABLE ACCESS FULL`, a true `memory mountain`, and a swift `INDEX RANGE SCAN`, a `running river` of data.
+This simple change is the a-b-c that can mean the difference between a <code>TABLE ACCESS FULL</code>, a true <code>memory mountain</code>, and a swift <code>INDEX RANGE SCAN</code>, a <code>running river</code> of data.
     </li>
     <li>
         <strong>Efficient Joins:</strong> The optimizer's choice of join method is a key decision.
 A <code>NESTED LOOPS</code> join is efficient for joining a small, targeted result set to a large table via an index, while a <code>HASH JOIN</code> excels at processing two large, unsorted row sets in a session.